-It is open to any staff or student member of the College community to report in writing any alleged breach of discipline to the Chairman of the Committee of Discipline.
-If an allegation of a serious breach of the Code has been made against a student, the President of the College or his nominee shall have the power to exclude that student from College premises, if he deems fit, while the alleged breach of discipline is being investigated.
+It is open to any staff or student member of the Pontifical University community to report in writing any alleged breach of discipline to the Chairman of the Committee of Discipline.
+If an allegation of a serious breach of the Code has been made against a student, the President of St Patrick's College or his nominee shall have the power to exclude that student from Pontifical University premises, if he deems fit, while the alleged breach of discipline is being investigated.

 The Chairman of the Committee of Discipline is empowered to handle summarily what he regards as minor breaches of the Code of Discipline.
-In cases where he adjudges the alleged breach to be of a serious character he shall refer the issue in writing to the Committee of Discipline at the earliest convenient opportunity.
+In cases where he/she adjudges the alleged breach to be of a serious character he shall refer the issue in writing to the Committee of Discipline at the earliest convenient opportunity.